RPA Definition What is Robotic Process Automation?

 Posted on September 1, 2018 by Liang McIntosh-Yee

-Robotics process automation (RPA) may sound like a complicated, high-tech term, but in truth it’s something you use and encounter every day.
+Robotic process automation (RPA) may sound like a complicated, high-tech term, but in truth, it’s something you use and encounter every day.
 Robotics process automation refers to the practice of using technology to perform repetitive tasks that workers were saddled with in the past.

 When it comes to RPA, images of robots imagined in science-fiction films is what often comes to mind.
 In reality, RPA uses software, running on the mobile devices and computers that are already in place in offices everywhere.